 How do I get food?

-When you notify us that you are entering self-isolation, contact quarantine, or travel quarantine, we will ask you to indicate whether you would like to receive the meat option or vegetarian option.
+When you notify us that you are entering self-isolation or quarantine, we will ask you to indicate whether you would like to receive the meat option or vegetarian option.
 If there are some types of meat that you do not eat, we recommend selecting the vegetarian option.

 If you live in catered accommodation

 We will deliver breakfast, lunch, and dinner to your room, Monday to Friday; and brunch and dinner, Saturday and Sunday, for the full period of your self-isolation or quarantine.

 If you live in self-catered accommodation